The Health Benefits of D-Mannose*

 - Those receiving no daily treatment for six months

-Only 15 percent of those taking D-mannose had recurrences compared to 20 percent of the traditional medicine treatment group.
-The women who received no treatment at all for the six months endured far more episodes of recurrence than either of the treatment groups.
-Additionally, those taking D-mannose experienced significantly fewer side effects than the traditional medicine treatment group.
+Only 15 percent of those taking D-mannose had digestive issues compared to 20 percent of the traditional product group.
+The women who received no products at all for the six months endured far more episodes of recurrence than either of the product groups.
+Additionally, those taking D-mannose experienced significantly fewer side effects than the traditional product group.

 This and other research confirms that taking D-mannose regularly can significantly raise your blood mannose levels, which is key to raising your urinary mannose levels.
 Optimal urinary levels are important for the support of your overall urinary tract health.
 I believe good preventative care and maintaining optimal urinary tract health should always be your primary objectives.*